The Columbia R Gorge Tour

 If you look long enough, you can almost see it: An unimaginably vast wall of water, roaring 400 feet above the river traveling over 60 miles an hour and 100 feet below the rim of the chasm at the Columbia R Gorge.
 You would have heard it about 30 minutes before it arrived.

-The easiest way to imagine it is along the old Gorge highway, especially at Multnomah Falls viewpoint.
+The easiest way to imagine it is along the old Gorge highway, especially at Multnomah Falls viewpoint, where you view the great lava floods and imagine the great water floods.
 The stop features a large parking lot, visitor center, food vendors and a bathroom, and offers a walkway out to the viewpoints looking up at the cliffs and Falls.

 No matter how you visit, Multnomah Falls & the Columbia R Gorge are well worth a pit stop.
-It's not every day that you see ancient remnants of the Greatest Floods on Earth."
+It's not every day that you see ancient remnants of the Greatest Water and Lava Floods* on Earth."